 41.2266° N, 75.2676° W

-Classes will be taken through Anchor University with teachers from Spruce Lake staff.
-Transfer is guaranteed to: Cairn University, Cedarville University, Clarks Summit University, Lancaster Bible College, Liberty University, and Southeastern University.
+Classes will be taken through Anchor Christian University with teachers from Spruce Lake Ministries.
+Credits will transfer to these universities: Cairn, Cedarville, Liberty, Southeastern, and Lancaster Bible College.
 There’s the potential for transferability to other colleges.

-Students will each have a unique placement within a church or ministry in our community.
-Twice per month they will serve and meet with a leader of this ministry.
-This will provide another way of shaping students and a practical place to apply their skills.
-Not only will this allow for another mentor to invest and speak into their lives – it also provides more insight into the type of job that students may desire after the program’s completion.
+Students will have an opportunity to serve within a church or ministry in our community, serving and working under a leader of this ministry or church.
+This experience will provide another way of shaping students, a practical place to apply their skills, and more insight into the type of job that students may desire after the program’s completion.

 Students will be provided bunk-style sleeping accommodations at Pinebrook campus and should expect to have a roommate.
-All meals will be provided in the dining area.
 A communal lounge space will be available as a mixed gender “hangout” space.
 Separate sleeping facilities will be provided for each gender.
+All meals are provided.

 Jonathan (Jonny) Tice is the Spruce Lake Director.
 He graduated from Nyack College with a degree in Music Education.
 Jonny first served at Spruce Lake as a counselor on summer staff where he met his wife, Nikah.
 They have three kids: Cadence, Coda, and Dorian.
 Jonny has been serving year round at Spruce Lake since 2019.